ASTex-ICube/semiproctex/PPTBF_Structures_Src/ReadMe.md

 # Overview

-Here you can find information to compile source code froms scratch.
+Here you can find information to compile source code from scratch.

 # Requirements